alexose/3D-Printing/Dorothy/README.md

 -   **Long Range**: Capable of a range of at least 1/4 mile (400m).
 -   **Long Battery Life**: Designed for a battery life of one year.
 -   **Easy to Assemble/Disassemble**: From the moment you're done printing, it takes about 20 minutes to assemble a working Dorothy, requiring minimal tools and skill.
 Just mount the components, screw it together, and you're set.
 -   **Low Cost**: Around $25 per unit, including batteries
 -   **Easy-to-read Codebase**: The codebase is designed to be compact and easy to understand.
 -   **Open Licensing**: Dorothy comes with a fully open license.

+## Getting started

+In order to get started, you'll need a few things:

+-   A 3D Printer
+-   Quality filament
+-   Solid core wire
+-   M2 screws

+That's it!

+## Dorothy Hub

+The hub is a bridge between the battery-powered sensors and your WiFi network.

+## The Dorothy Protocol

-## Assembly
+## Sensor assembly

 **NOTE:** Soldering is required for the CubeCell board.